remix-run/remix/docs/tutorials/jokes.md

 We're going to be laser focused on Remix.
 This means that we're going to skip over a few things that are a distraction from the core ideas we want you to learn about Remix.
 For example, we'll show you how to get a CSS stylesheet on the page, but we're not going to make you write the styles by yourself.
 So we'll just give you stuff you can copy/paste for that kind of thing.
 However, if you'd prefer to write it all out yourself, you totally can (it'll just take you much longer).
 So we'll put it in little `<details>` elements you have to click to expand to not spoil anything if you'd prefer to code it out yourself.

-We'll be linking to various docs (Remix docs as well as web docs on [MDN](https://developer.mozilla.org/en-US/)) throughout the tutorial (if you don't already use MDN, you'll find yourself using it a _lot_ with Remix, and getting better at the web while you're at it).
-If you're ever stuck, make sure you check into any docs links you may have skipped.
-Part of the goal of this tutorial is to get you acclimated to the API documentation, so if something's explained in the docs, then you'll be linked to those instead of rehashing it all out in here.

-This tutorial will be using TypeScript.
-Feel free to follow along and skip/remove the TypeScript bits.
-We find that Remix is made even better when you're using TypeScript, especially since we'll also be using [prisma](https://www.prisma.io/) to access our data models from the sqlite database.

 <details>

   <summary>Click me</summary>